rileyhales/river-route/docs/references/time-variables.md

   be automatically constructed.
 - The length of the routing computations must be equal to the length of the runoff data.

+## Right and Left Aligned Time Series

+!!! warning
+    Runoff data may be given by right- or left-aligned dates and intervals.
+For example, hourly runoff data may say 5pm and the runoff number may represent the runoff that occurred from 4pm to 5pm (right-aligned) or from 5pm to 6pm (left-aligned).
+The routing calculations are performed and interpretations are most naturally computed with right-aligned dates but can be valid with left-aligned dates.
+Beware which alignment of your data or you might inadvertently average or shift data off by 1 interval/step.

 ## Limitations

 1. You must route each interval of runoff data at least 1 time before the next interval of runoff data.
 You should